Real Estate Dictionary

 Written agreement to issue, within a specified time, a policy of title insurance.
 Contract to insure.

-A mortgage or deed of trust on more than one lot or parcel.
+A mortgage on more than one lot or parcel.

 Blue Sky Law